fallenbeck/ansible-audiopi/README.md

 ssh-keygen -b 8192
   ```

   2. Put your public SSH key to the `authorized_keys` file that will be copied to the Raspberry.
+If you want to grant access to different users you can simply append additional public keys to this file.

   ```sh
 cat ~/.ssh/id_rsa.pub >> playbooks/files/authorized_keys